City University of New York, Graduate Center, M.Phil. 1993, Ph.D. 1996 with Distinction, Program in Sociology.

 “The American Beat Party,” in The Encyclopedia of Third Parties, Emmanuel Ness and Jim Ciment, eds.
 Armonk NY: M. E. Sharpe, 1999.

-with Andrew Mattson, “Bull Moose: Theodore Roosevelt and the Progressive Party of 1912,” in The Encyclopedia of Third Parties, Emmanuel Ness, Jim Ciment and Ron Hayduk, eds.
+“Bull Moose: Theodore Roosevelt and the Progressive Party of 1912,” with Andrew Mattson, in The Encyclopedia of Third Parties, Emmanuel Ness and Jim Ciment, eds.
 Armonk NY: M. E. Sharpe, 1999.

 TALKS AND PRESENTATIONS (past decade only)